Post Care Support Service

 The word ‘institution’ in this context refers to any public or private body, association, club or organisation that has provided activities, facilities, programs or services for children, excluding courts.
 This includes government and non-government facilities, including state homes, orphanages, churches and sporting clubs.

-The Royal Commission into Institutional Responses to Child Sexual Abuse is a six-member panel that is investigating how institutions have responded to allegations and instances of child sexual abuse.
-The panel was appointed on 11 January 2013 by the Governor-General of the Commonwealth of Australia: Her Excellency Quentin Bryce.
 It is the job of the Royal Commission to uncover where systems have failed to protect children so it can make recommendations on how to improve laws, policies and practices.

 Self-referrals can be made by calling 1800 408 408 or using the online referral form.
 Services referring to CSACS are asked to utilise the online referral form.